niclas3332/meta_dataexport_parser/README.md

 ## Setup

-1. Place your Meta data export files in the `public/meta` folder
+1. Place the content folder from your meta data export in the public folder
-2. Create numbered subfolders (0-10) for each log category
-3. Ensure files are named `page_1.json`, `page_2.json`, etc.
+2. Ensure files are named `page_1.json`, `page_2.json`, etc.

 ## JSON Structure